austinjones/lifeline-rs/README.md

 ```

 ## The Task
-The Task executes an `Future`, but returns a Lifeline when spawned.
+The Task executes a `Future`, and returns a Lifeline when spawned.
+When the lifeline is dropped, the future is immediately cancelled.

-`Task` is a trait that is implemented for all types - you can import it and use `Self::task` in any type, but in Lifeline it's used within `Service` implementations.
+`Task` is a trait that is implemented for all types - you can import it and use `Self::task` in any type.
+In lifeline, it's
+most commonly used in Service implementations.

 Tasks can be infallible:
 ```rust